 - Let me pay rent online: “I’ve lived in apartment buildings where, instead of wasting a stamp to send in the mail, I just drove and dropped off the check in person – effectively wasting gas money.
 However, the ability to pay rent online is AMAZING.
 No more worrying about stamps, checks, or gas money.”

 With property management, maintenance, and online rent payments key factors in reducing tenant turnover, it’s important to streamline these processes and reduce pain points—for both tenants and landlords.
-Luckily, reducing tenant turnover can be easier and more cost-effective than adding amenities, it can be as simple as using a property management software like RentRedi.
+Luckily, reducing tenant turnover can be easier and more cost-effective than adding amenities, it can be as simple as using a property management software for landlords like RentRedi.
 With an all-in-one dashboard, RentRedi’s platform makes it easy for landlords to manage tasks, maintenance requests, properties, rent payments, and applications.
-Additionally, it also lets you post listings with the click of a button to Zillow, Trulia, and Hotpads and prequalify tenants—lowering cost, time, and energy in case a unit does turnover.
+Additionally, it also lets you post listings with the click of a button to Realtor.com, Doorsteps, and RentRedi and prequalify tenants—lowering cost, time, and energy in case a unit does turnover.

 As a landlord, tenant turnover can be costly in terms of cleaning, fixing repairs, and finding replacement tenants.
 Additionally, if you’re a small property owner or self-managing landlord, tenant turnover can result in additional costs and strain if you’re trying to organize, manage, and fix everything yourself or with a small team.
-Using a property management software like RentRedi can ensure that your tenants are happy by staying on top of maintenance requests, property management tasks, and by using the online rent payments.
+Using a property management software for landlords can increase your renter retention by giving them an easy way to pay rent with smartphones, submitting and tracking maintenance requests, and even getting renters insurance.
+Yes, all from one app!